Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Microfiber Cleaning Cloth and Towel Set

-After diagnosing and fixing the leak, you’ll need quality towels to dry out the ice maker compartment, freezer walls, and underneath the refrigerator to prevent mold and odors.
+After diagnosing and fixing the leak, you’ll want quality towels to dry out the ice maker compartment, freezer walls, and underneath the refrigerator to prevent mold and odors.
 Microfiber cloths are highly absorbent and effective at removing moisture from hard-to-reach areas.
 Check current pricing on Amazon.

 The Water Filter That Often Gets Blamed for Ice Maker Leaks (And Sometimes Actually Is)